Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 	ScaledPowerCosineFunctionHodographicShaping( double exponentPowerFunction, double frequencyCosineFunction, double scaleFactor )

-where the inputs are the exponent of the power function, the frequency of the cosine function, and a scaling factor (to be applied to the power function, as implemented in ScaledPowerFunctionHodographicShaping).
-This function returns the product of the cosine function (CosineFunctionHodographicShaping) with the scaled power function (ScaledPowerFunctionHodographicShaping).
+where the inputs are the exponent of the power function, the frequency of the cosine function, and a scaling factor (to be applied to the power function, as implemented in :literal:`ScaledPowerFunctionHodographicShaping`).
+This function returns the product of the cosine function (:literal:`CosineFunctionHodographicShaping`) with the scaled power function (:literal:`ScaledPowerFunctionHodographicShaping`).

 Setting up the hodographic base functions